garobcsi/ScheduleForYou/README.md

 Because the application uses many small files the coping between the Windows filesystem (NTFS) and Docker container filesystem (ext4) makes it run slower.
 By making the Os filesystem and the Docker containers filesystem the same the application will run much quicker.

-For example, when we used [Wsl](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows we saw the same speed difference as a proper Linux installation.
+For example, when we used [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows.
+We saw a speedup difference.
+Because wsl uses ext4 filesystem.

 ## :test_tube: Run Unit Tests